NeuroDataDesign/LIDS/README.md

 The LIDS pipeline will use two-photon microscopy images of mouse cerebral cortex and autonomously detect and characterize excitatory synapses located at dendritic spines expressing AMPA receptors.

+# Requirements

+The LIDS pipeline is easily built using Anaconda.
+We ran this with Anaconda 3 and Python 3.6 but it is possible lower versions of Python will work.

 # Usage

 First, `git clone` or download the repository.